nejimonraveendran/AzureIoT/README.md

 Since we have 3 modules, our implementation will also be split into 3 steps.
 We will start with the provisioning of Azure IoT Hub, then build and host the web application, and finally build the ESP32 part and test all of them together.

  ### Provision IoT Hub
  Prerequisites:  A valid Azure subscription.
-To provision IoT Hub, follow this tutorial.
+To provision IoT Hub, follow this **[Azure IoT Hub provisioning tutorial]**(https://github.com/nejimonraveendran/AzureIoT/tree/main/cert-based-auth).
+From the provisioning tutorial, it is evident that we are using certificate-based device authentication.
+Another type of authentication supported by IoT Hub is a shared access signature (SAS) based on a symmetric key, but SAS tokens have short lifetime, and we will need to re-create new tokens every few minutes to keep it really secure.

  ### Build Web Application
  instructions to build web app